 A first solution was to tame the temperament of the Pitbull but it seemed difficult, especially internationally where the American Pitbull was a banned breed so impossible to work with.
 This is where a new breed became the solution: The American Bully.

-It is generally admitted that The American Bully was founded with the cross of Pitbulls and Amstaffs, though it is also commonly accepted that some Mastiff and Bulldog blood has been injected in the breed early on and still is today.
+It is generally admitted that the American Bully was founded with the cross of Pitbulls and Amstaffs, though it is also commonly accepted that some Mastiff and Bulldog blood has been injected in the breed early on and still is today.
 American Bully breeders will exclusively use these breeds to come up with their own preferred version of the American Bully.

-Unique in many ways, an important fact with the foundation of the American Bully is that several breeding programmes started at different locations in the United States with no contact between the breeders.
-Geographically centred in Virginia and Southern California, the bully breeding project quickly spread across the country with bully breeders wanting to move the breed to different directions since no standard was yet made official.
+Unique in many ways, an important fact with the foundation of the American Bully is that several breeding programs started at different locations in the United States with no contact between the breeders.
+Geographically centered in Virginia and Southern California, the bully breeding project quickly spread across the country with bully breeders wanting to move the breed to different directions since no standard was yet made official.

 The American Bully breed was seen having variable appearances, all proclaiming to be the most authentic Bully dog.
 Some liked it more muscular, some liked it XL, some liked it pocket-sized, and so on.
 The most influential Bully breeders at that time teamed up together to bring more cohesion to the foundation stock of The American Bully and give it a more united voice to be heard.
 These founders include the influential Dave Wilson from Razor’s Edge, but also the Gottiline, and Gary Moore from Greyline Dogs.
 They soon after created the American Bully Kennel Club.

 Standards developed by the ABKC and the UKC have been accepted throughout the community and declare several types within The American Bully breed.
-This way, it kept most of the community happy and it is also a great marketing device since XL, Pocket and Extreme are impactful words that sell.
-These standards helped the breed going in one clear direction, at least in the dog showing circles.
+This way, it kept most of the community happy and it is also a great marketing device since XL, Pocket, and Extreme are impactful words that sell.
+These standards helped the breed going in one clear direction, at least in the dog show circles.

 Casual breeders still follow their own ideals but with times, most occasional and professional breeders should gather on that same standardized path and move forward united.